Algebra II Terms

 DomainAll the values x can take in a function.
 It's like x is a little king, and the domain is, well, its domain.

 ExponentThe number that indicates which power to raise the base to.
 In the term bn, the exponent is n.

-Horizontal AsymptoteA way to graphically describe the end behavior for a curve that approaches but never quite reaches a certain outputted y-value.
+Horizontal AsymptoteA way to graphically describe the end behavior for a curve that approaches (and sometimes crosses) a certain outputted y-value.

 Imaginary NumberThis is defined as the square root of -1.

 IndexTiny Tim-sized number sitting in the radical √.
-For instance, 3 in the third root.
+For instance, 3 in the 3√.

 Irrational NumberThis is a number that cannot be written as the quotient of two integers.

 RadicalAlso called a root, basically anything that uses √.
 It doesn't have anything to do with trees or plants, unless those plants are oddly mathematically inclined.